come visit our 100 artist's work

 After retiring from a career as a College Professor Richard Bynum moved to SaddleBrooke, AZ where he found many instructional opportunities to further his interests in oil painting, pottery and sculpting.

-In 2007, he began taking painting classes from Wanda Tucker (Oil Painting) and continues to do so at the present time.
+In 2007, he began taking oil painting classes from Wanda Tucker.
 He has also taken classes from Laurie Brussel (Drawing), Cindy Taylor (Composition and Light), Carol Ann (Composition), Titus Castanza (Portrait & Landscape), and Loretta Sprigings (Portrait & Landscape).
 These learning experiences have provided the opportunity to develop painting skills as well as the enjoyment of self-expression through art.

 Growing up in New Mexico, he was always inspired by the high desert vistas, and southwestern plants and animals.
-His current work has been most influenced by Matt Smith, Tony Pro and Titus Castanza.
+His current work has been most influenced by Matt Smith, Tony Pro, Titus Castanza and Andrew Tischler.
 He is currently a member of the SaddleBrooke Fine Arts Guild where he enjoys painting with other artists.

 Born in Denver, Colorado, Bruce started his art career in the screen printing business as an apprentice to Gene Licht in New York.